Okkoma/GalaxianMatch/README.md

 - Game Build Options:

-  - SPACEMATCH_WITH_DEMOMODE Enable Demo Mode - only 3 first constellations.
+  - SPACEMATCH_WITH_DEMOMODE Enable Demo Mode - 3 first constellations only.
-  - SPACEMATCH_WITH_TIPS Enable Keyboard Tips - key C adds a Coin, key S adds a Star.
+  - SPACEMATCH_WITH_TIPS Enable Keyboard Tips - key C adds a coin, key S adds a star.
-  - SPACEMATCH_WITH_ADS Enable Ads on Mobile.
+  - SPACEMATCH_WITH_ADS Enable Ads on mobile.
+  - SPACEMATCH_WITH_3D Enable some 3D features - currently 3D title in the mainmenu.
-  - SPACEMATCH_WITH_CINEMATICS Enable Story Animations.
+  - SPACEMATCH_WITH_CINEMATICS Enable story cinematics.

 - WIP Options:

   - SPACEMATCH_WITH_NETWORK Enable networked mode.
   - SPACEMATCH_WITH_TEST Enable tests.

+## Web Build Instructions

+ Use the U3D script in the project root folder to generate build files:

+    ./script/cmake_emscripten.sh build-web
+    cmake --build build-web --config Release

 ## Installation

 Once the build is complete, you can install the project using the appropriate installation command.